Azure-Samples/SparkplugB-Edge-Module/README.md

 ![Text  Description automatically generated](/assets/images/clip_image009.png)

-Also, you could use an MQTT client to perform tests to verify communication and the configuration.
+Also, you could use an MQTT client to perform tests to verify communication and configuration.

 ### Routing